davidmarquis/fluent-interface-proxy/README.md

         .create();
 ```

-Have a look at the `BuilderDelegate` interface, as well as the default implementation of this interface in `ReflectionBuilder` for more details on what to provide in your implementation.
+Have a look at the `BuilderDelegate` interface, as well as the default implementation of this interface `DefaultBuilderDelegate` for more details on what to provide in your own implementation.
+The abstract base class `AbstractBuilderDelegate` provides an quick and easy starting point to plug your own builder interfaces into the library.

 ## Choosing between setters or private fields